Azure/azure-service-operator/docs/hugo/content/tools/asoctl.md

 - Run `asoctl clean crds`
 - Upgrade ASOv2 to `2.0.0`

-Using `asoctl clean crds` is an important step if `v1alpha1api` resources are present in the cluster.
-If not used correctly, operator pod would output log like:
+Using `asoctl clean crds` is an important step if `v1alpha1api` resources have ever been present in the cluster.
+If not used correctly, operator pod will produce log error messages:

 ```
 "msg"="failed to apply CRDs" "error"="failed to apply CRD storageaccountsqueueservicesqueues.storage.azure.com: CustomResourceDefinition.apiextensions.k8s.io \"storageaccountsqueueservicesqueues.storage.azure.com\" is invalid: status.storedVersions[0]: Invalid value: \"v1alpha1api20210401storage\": must appear in spec.versions"